kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

- One suggested route to support other formats is to write or use existing classes to convert whatever format to a simple serialization format called typedbytes (HADOOP-1722), then use the rmr:::typed.bytes.input.format function to get a key value pair of R objects.
+ One suggested route to support other formats is to write or use existing classes to convert whatever format to a simple serialization format called typedbytes (HADOOP-1722), then use the `rmr:::typed.bytes.input.format` function to get a key value pair of R objects.
 The converse is true on the output side.
-Issues have been created for HBase, Mahout, and Cassandra compatibility and now people who need those are in a position to get things done, with a little work.
+Issues have been created for HBase, Avro, Mahout and Cassandra compatibility (#19, #44, #39 and #20) and now people who need those are in a position to get things done, with a little work.